AlphaDeltaGamma/HomeLab-Active-Directory-/Procedure.md

 ![image](https://github.com/AlphaDeltaGamma/HomeLab-Active-Directory-/assets/92504746/cfc79cd4-f923-48a2-b85f-0580bcb241d2)

-We should select microsoft windows as our operating system and version is **Windows Server 2019**
+Selecting microsoft windows as our operating system and version is **Windows Server 2019**

 ![image](https://github.com/AlphaDeltaGamma/HomeLab-Active-Directory-/assets/92504746/7a98ff8a-4da1-4fe6-abaf-0138cbed077d)

-Typer your virtual machine name and change the location as per your convenience or you can keep the default location
+Typer your virtual machine name and changing the location as per our convenience or we can keep the default location

 ![image](https://github.com/AlphaDeltaGamma/HomeLab-Active-Directory-/assets/92504746/3936ccf7-0afe-4242-9eb6-c784c985549f)